MohammedMawi/House-Price-Predictor/README.md

 # About the Dataset
 The dataset includes information like:

-Area of the house
+- Area of the house

-Number of bedrooms and bathrooms
+- Number of bedrooms and bathrooms

-Whether it had a basement, guestroom, AC, etc.
+- Whether it had a basement, guestroom, AC, etc.

-Furnishing status and location preferences
+- Furnishing status and location preferences

-And the target: price
+- And the target: price

 It wasn’t super detailed (e.g., no neighborhood or age info), but it was enough to practice working with structured features and handling categorical data.

 # What I Did
 Cleaned and prepared the data using Pandas

-Combined some features (like bedrooms + bathrooms = total rooms)
+- Combined some features (like bedrooms + bathrooms = total rooms)

-Removed outliers using IQR
+- Removed outliers using IQR

-One-hot encoded categorical columns
+- One-hot encoded categorical columns

-Trained two models:
+- Trained two models:

-Linear Regression
+  - Linear Regression

-Random Forest Regressor
+  - Random Forest Regressor

-Evaluated them using Mean Absolute Error and R² Score
+- Evaluated them using Mean Absolute Error and R² Score

 # Results
-The best R² I got was around 63%

-MAE stayed around 700k, which makes sense considering the wide range of house prices
+The best R² I got was around 63%.
+MAE stayed around 700k, which makes sense considering the wide range of house prices.
 The model worked decently on higher-end homes, but it struggled with mid-range predictions — mostly due to limited features in the dataset

 # What I Learned
-How to prepare a dataset for machine learning
+- How to prepare a dataset for machine learning

-The importance of feature engineering
+- The importance of feature engineering

-How to evaluate regression models beyond just accuracy
+- How to evaluate regression models beyond just accuracy

-That sometimes your model isn’t “bad” — the data just has limitations
+- That sometimes your model isn’t “bad” — the data just has limitations

-Most importantly: done is better than perfect — and I finished it!
+- Most importantly: done is better than perfect — and I finished it!

 # Tools & Libraries
-Python
+- Python

-Pandas
+- Pandas

-Scikit-learn
+- Scikit-learn

-Matplotlib / Seaborn
+- Matplotlib / Seaborn

-Jupyter Notebook
+- Jupyter Notebook

 # What’s Next
 I’m thinking about coming back to this project later with a better dataset (maybe one focused on Toronto), adding more meaningful features, and building a web-based version with a simple UI for users to interact with.